-CREATIVE WRITING
+CREATIVE WRITING: FICTION

 In this course students will develop a varied portfolio of creative writing.
-The first part of the course is focused on poetry and the second part of the course (after Christmas) focuses on short stories, with students reading several landmark literary works that can act as models and inspiration for their own creative work.
+The course will concentrate on the idea of character and voice, and how the conflict between characters can lead to interesting dramatic situations.
 The students will receive one-on-one guidance from the teacher and feedback from their classmates both in peer editing sessions and in group workshops.
-Students will try their hands at many different writing styles over the term and will then revisit earlier drafts, choosing which pieces to work on in more depth, to create a final portfolio.
+Students will have options to try different writing styles during the term (character sketch, short story, poem, short play, etc.) and will then revisit earlier drafts, choosing which pieces to work on in more depth, to create the final portfolio.